VikashS/kyc_policy_summarizer/README.md

 Theme: GenAI project to summarize complex KYC regulations and policies across jurisdictions, helping compliance teams stay updated and apply the correct rules during customer onboarding or reviews.

+# Current probleme statement : The main pain point

+Currently KYC follow Traditional methods involve manual review of dense legal documents which leads to inefficiencies and delays in onboarding or compliance checks.
+The KYC regulation are quite complex and vary by jurisdiction and most challanging it evolve frequently.

 # Goal of the project